Simulating Open Quantum System Dynamics on NISQ Computers with Generalized Quantum Master Equations

 \section{Introduction}

-Real-life quantum systems are rarely perfectly isolated, which makes it necessary to account for the effect of their surrounding, or bath, on the system's dynamics.
-Furthermore, many important phenomena, such as rates of a wide range of chemical and physical processes, lifetimes of excited states, spectral diffusion, and line-broadening, either rely on or are driven by interactions between the system of interest and its surrounding.
-The simulation of open quantum system dynamics, namely the reduced dynamics of a system coupled to a bath, is therefore central to many science and engineering disciplines, including physical chemistry, molecular physics, condensed-phase physics, nanoscience, molecular electronics, quantum optics, nonequilibrium statistical mechanics, spectroscopy and quantum information science~\cite{wangsness53,redfield57,bloch57,haake73,yoon75,lindblad76,gorini76b,oppenheim77,alicki87,grabert82,kubo83,laird91a,vankampen92,pollard96,kohen97,kosloff97,cao97,shi03f,baiz11,zwanzig01,may00,nitzan06,breuer02,jang21,lai21,chen22,mulvihill19a,mulvihill21a,mulvihill21b,mulvihill22}.
-Open quantum system dynamics therefore serves as a unifying platform that brings together different disciplines and bridge the gap between theory and experiment.
-Notable examples include electronic energy and charge transfer and dephasing, vibrational relaxation and dephasing, nonadiabatic dynamics, photochemistry, and a variety of other light-induced physical and chemical processes~\cite{xu94, ishizaki12, liddell97, liddell02,bredas04,rizzi08, tian11, mishra09, feldt10, zhao12, lee13, lee14a, hu2018dark, hu2018double, breuer02, nitzan06, daley14, wiseman09, mulvihill21a, brian21, dan22,kais2014quantum}.
+Simulations of open quantum systems have become essential for studying the dynamics of quantum systems in the condensed phase, allowing for the inclusion of dissipative effects from the environment which are critical for accurate simulations.
+These powerful computational tools have enabled a wide range of studies, from chemical and physical processes to excited state lifetimes, spectral diffusion and line-broadening, across multiple fields of research, including physical chemistry, molecular physics, condensed-phase physics, nanoscience, molecular electronics, quantum optics, nonequilibrium statistical mechanics, spectroscopy and quantum information science.~\cite{wangsness53,redfield57,bloch57,haake73,yoon75,lindblad76,gorini76b,oppenheim77,alicki87,grabert82,kubo83,laird91a,vankampen92,pollard96,kohen97,kosloff97,cao97,shi03f,baiz11,zwanzig01,may00,nitzan06,breuer02,jang21,lai21,chen22,mulvihill19a,mulvihill21a,mulvihill21b,mulvihill22} Examples of open quantum system dynamics include energy and charge transfer, dephasing, vibrational relaxation, nonadiabatic dynamics and photochemistry (see Fig.~\ref{fig:openSystems}).
+By harnessing the power of open quantum system simulations, we can bridge the gap between theory and experiment, providing insight into various complex phenomena in a variety of light-induced physical and chemical processes, including photoinduced processes such as energy and charge transfer, vibronic relaxation, dephasing, and nonadiabatic dynamics.~\cite{xu94, ishizaki12, liddell97, liddell02,bredas04,rizzi08, tian11, mishra09, feldt10, zhao12, lee13, lee14a, hu2018dark, hu2018double, breuer02, nitzan06, daley14, wiseman09, mulvihill21a, brian21, dan22,kais2014quantum}.